google logoSickampsSickamps

 Due to the losses and construction of a silicon transistor/ MOSFET means that it does not start to operate until it has a minimum of about 0.6V to turn it on.
 As you can imagine that levels below this do not get amplified correctly and gives the wave a ‘knee’ curve and non-linear operation as can be seen on the below graph.

-bias curve crossover distortion
+Bias curve crossover distortion

 Biasing is the art of starting a output device conducting current in it’s ‘idle’ state so the device is already turned on and gives a better linear response.